Uninett/probe-website/DOCUMENTATION.md

 - Gather wlan0 MAC address
 - Register pub SSH key with server (identify with MAC) (see [Association][])
 - If registration is successful, receive a port number (see [SSH port query][])
-- Generate an autossh command (rev. SSH) with the received port, and wrap it in a systemd unit file
 - Generate a systemd unit file that runs the create_ssh_tunnel.sh script
     - In addition to connecting to the server via ssh, this script also modifies the network routing table to make sure only the connection to the server